-And that means this…There are two steps to sewing with wovens:
+Generally, there are two steps to sewing with wovens:

 - Sewing your seams; and

-- Finishing your seam allowances.
+- Finishing your seam allowances or edges.

-Let’s talk about the rules…
+Now, let’s talk about the rules…

-Rules of Seam Finishes
+Rules of Edge/Seam Finishes

 Alright.
 Now that you know the rules, let’s talk about the benefits…

-3 Benefits of Seam Finishes
+3 Benefits of Edge/Seam Finishes

 There are three main reasons to finish your seams to…